ontodev/valve/README.md

 Datatypes allow you to define regex patterns for cell values.
 The datatypes are a hierarchy of types, and when a datatype is provided as a `condition`, all parent values are also checked.

-The datatype table can have the following fields (a `*` indicates that it is a required columns):
+The datatype table can have the following fields (a `*` indicates that it is a required column):
 * `datatype` \*: name of datatype - a single word that uses any alphanumeric character or `-` and `_`
 * `parent` \*: parent datatype - must exist in the `datatype` column
 * `match`\*: regex match (this column is required but blank cells are allowed)